fabianmontag/fabianmontag/README.md

 ### Hi 🌻

-I'm Fabian, a Full-Stack Web Developer.
+I'm Fabian, CS Student and Full-Stack Web Developer.

 I like to create things and occasionally share them with the rest of the world.